 At the end of the trail and to the left, four waterfalls await, and the first is Salto de Toro (Jumping Bull).
 This 50-foot gushing fall produces gusty wind and tremendous spray and can be tricky to photograph due to those factors as well as standing in the rocky river.

 Continuing forward past Salto de Toro, Catarata La Paz is next and this accurately named, peaceful waterfall streams lightly down the hillside surrounded by beautiful fronds and a rocky foundation.

 Super close to Catarata La Paz is Catarata Maria and this magnificent gem is a wide trickle of water that gently seeps through foliage rather than dropping over a ledge.
 This is one of the coolest waterfalls I've ever seen.

 Catarata Torito (Little Bull) is the last in line and this skinny slide waterfall cascades down the rocky mountain side before dropping directly into the colorful river below.

 Returning to, and continuing past the original trail a short distance, takes you to the final waterfall in this sensational location.
 Measuring 270 feet tall, Catarata La Mica is the tallest waterfall at Paraíso de Manantiales and is a fantastic way to finish the day.

-If you've been thinking about visiting Costa Rica for a photography vacation and love chasing waterfalls, join us for the January or February 2021 Costa Rica Landscapes photography tours and explore Paraíso de Manantiales.
-This photography workshop is one of the best Costa Rica waterfall tours and also includes stunning landscape photography, remarkable nature photography, and professional photography tips.
+If you've been thinking about visiting Costa Rica for a photography vacation and love chasing waterfalls, join us for the Costa Rica Landscapes photography tour and explore Paraíso de Manantiales.
+This photography workshop is one of the best Costa Rica waterfall tours and also includes stunning landscape photography, remarkable nature photography, and plenty of professional photography tips and techniques.

 Registration deadlines are quickly approaching so click the banner below, check out the full itinerary and dates, and book your spots today!
 Pura vida!